datMaffin/homebridge-tesla-powerwall/README.md

 * *Here* filled with default values (values that are used when the attribute is not explicitly listed)

-* "pollingInterval" or "historyInterval" in milliseconds
+* `pollingInterval` or `historyInterval` in milliseconds
-* "lowBattery": Percentage from which the charge is considered critical/low
+* `lowBattery`: Percentage from which the charge is considered critical/low
-* "additionalServices": Services additional to the basic switch with the battery status.
+* `additionalServices`: Services additional to the basic switch with the battery status.
-* *eve power meter* displays total consumption only if the "eveHistory" is true
-* "eveHistory" only works with the corresponding powermeter enabled
+  - *`...Switch`*: Adds a switch that represents the current state.
+(Useful for implementing Homekit automations.)
+  - `powerwall.homekitVisual`: Adds a lamp service representing the battery level.
+  - `powerwall.eveHistory`: Abuses an Eve weather service; sets the temperature
+  - *Powermeter* i.e. `solar`, `grid`, `battery`, `home`
+    + `*.homekitVisual`: Adds a fan service; sets the speed to the current power times 100; 100% is equal to 10 000W.
+    + `*.evePowerMeter`: Adds an Eve powermeter service.
+    + `*.evehistory`: Adds the total consumption to an Eve powermeter service.
+      It only works when `evePowerMeter` is also set to true.
+    + `*.eveLineGraph`: Adds the total consumption to an Eve powermeter service.
+It only works when `evePowerMeter` is also set to true.
-* "eveLineGraph": Saves power data in a weather diagramm to get a nice line chart.
-Persistant storage works only if "evePowerMeter" and "eveHistory" are `true`.
+    + `*.eveLineGraph`: Saves power data in an Eve weather diagramm to get a nice line chart.

 ```json
         },